“The invisible and the non-existent look very much alike.” ~Delo McKown

 Bailey shoved his hands in the pockets of his blue greatcoat.
 “I didn’t see a soul.
 Folks come by all the time, but they don’t stay.
 It’s too dangerous.”

 Deevers looked around at all the downed toy soldiers and crushed Christmas tree ornaments.
-Yellow police investigation tape mingled with streamers, garlands and holiday ribbons.
+Yellow police investigation tape mingled with streamers, garland, and holiday ribbons.
 Though colorful, the effect was anything but cheery.

 “Well, they’re taking the tree down in a couple days, and that should be the end of it.”